Light-gun shooter: VR revival, arcade and PC emulation (2014 to present)

 The light gun genre is maintained in virtual reality, arcade and PC emulation.

 Various VR games with light gun gameplay elements are released regularly after the release of Oculus Rift in 2016, such as Space Pirate Trainer, Operation Wolf Returns: First Mission, Zombieland VR, Blood & Truth, Under Cover and more.

 Despite the decline of the arcade industry, arcade continues to see periodical exclusive light gun releases such as Jurassic Park Arcade and Time Crisis 5 in 2015, Point Blank X in 2016, House of the Dead: Scarlet Dawn in 2018, Elevator Action Invasion in 2021 and Enter the Gungeon House of the Gundead in 2023.

 On PC, various companies offer light gun hardware solutions for light gun enthusiasts, such as Sinden Light Gun, Ultimarc Aimtrak and Retroshooter, in addition to retrofitting classic light gun hardwares for consoles such as Wiimote with Mayflash Dolphinbar and Gun4IR.
 Besides emulating classic light gun games, players can also find modern light gun releases on Steam, such as Railbreak, BangBang PewPew, BioCrisis and Blue Estate The Game.

 The Joy-Con of the Nintendo Switch have been used as a light gun substitute for various games, such as The House of the Dead: Remake (2022), though they are less precise than the Wii Remote due to their sole reliance on gyroscopic sensors for aiming.

-In June 6, 2025, Bandai Namco was supporting Tassei Denki in creating the G’AIM’E, a light gun that can be used on modern TVs with built-in games like Time Crisis, Point Blank and Steel Gunner.
+On June 6, 2025, Bandai Namco was supporting Tassei Denki in creating the G’AIM’E, a light gun that can be used on modern TVs with built-in games like Time Crisis, Point Blank and Steel Gunner.